top of page

 • Everyone is welcome at the community feast following touchdown.
 Bring some food for yourself and a feast bundle (reusable plate, bowl, cutlery, cup).

-• When you arrive for the day, please go directly to a SCOUT vehicle to offer your tobacco.
+• When you arrive for the day, please go directly to the Grandmother Van to offer your tobacco.
 You will also need to smudge and wait for further instructions

-• You will walk behind the core walkers and in front of the grandmother van.
+• You will walk behind the core walkers two-by-two and in front of the Grandmother Van.

 • If you bring children, keep them close to your side and away from the road.